10 Ways to Use Up Ripe Bananas

 I’ve found the best way to freeze bananas is to peel them and then break them in half.
 Having the overripe bananas in smaller increments makes it easier to grab what I need for the recipes below.

-These Chocolate Banana Muffins are not only moist and delicious, but they are packed with sneaky nutrition.
+These muffins are not only moist and delicious but they are packed with sneaky nutrition.
 They are a kid-favorite and freeze beautifully.
 Serve as an easy, make-ahead healthy breakfast.

 Banana Breakfast Cake is my dream breakfast.
 My whole family likes it, it’s full of nutritious yet simple ingredients, and it works perfectly to double the batch to make a breakfast freezer meal.